 - Force Romanian acceptance: Loose 5 neutrality.
 Hungary becomes significantly more powerful.
 Romania's relation with the Axis severely worsen if Hungary is in the Axis.

 - Deny the Hungarian Request: Apparently no in-game effect aside from slight improvement in Relations with Romania.
+(How does this affect Romania's chances of joining the Axis?)

 - Armaments minister Hjalmar Schacht provides a useful +10% IC bonus.